 Almond extract – This is an optional ingredient.
 If you enjoy an almond flavor, go ahead and use it.
 But be careful because the almond extract is very potent and can easily overpower the flavor of the cookie.
 Use no more than ¼ teaspoon.

 Confectioners’ sugar – Confectioners’ sugar is basically powdered sugar.
 Technically, it’s powdered sugar that has a little bit of starch added to it.
 It’s also sometimes called icing sugar.
-It’s the white stuff that comes in a bag at the supermarket, and it will be labeled either powdered sugar or confectioners’ sugar.
+It’s typically sold in a bag and will be labeled either powdered sugar or confectioners’ sugar.
 You can also make your own powdered sugar at home from granulated sugar.
 I like this guide to making your own powdered sugar by Gemma’s Bigger Bolder Baking.

 Corn syrup or honey – This will give your icing some shine.
 Either one will work, but the honey will impart a slight flavor to the icing.
-You can also leave out the honey or corn syrup completely but just know that your icing won’t be shiny at all without it.
+You can also leave out the honey or corn syrup completely but your icing won’t be shiny at all without it.

 Vanilla extract – I like a little bit of vanilla flavor in my icing, but you can leave it out or substitute another flavor like peppermint or almond if you prefer.
 You can also leave out the extract entirely and the icing will be just plain sweet and delicious.
 Also, if you want bright white icing, you will need to use clear vanilla extract, or just leave out the extract completely.